Sign up & start saving!

 When filling out these forms, you’ll need to use the active exchange rate at the time of purchase and the time of sale.
 If you can’t recall the active exchange rate, you can look it up using a historical currency table.

 It depends.
 While a foreign home isn’t considered a reportable foreign asset under FATCA, a foreign bank account is.
-So, if you sell your home and put the money in a foreign bank account, it could trigger FATCA if the amount is above a certain threshold.
+So, if you sell your home and put the money in a foreign bank account, it could trigger FATCA if the amount is above a specific threshold.
 In this case, you’ll need to report your foreign account on Form 114 and possibly Form 8963 to agencies such as FinCEN.

 Every country has its own tax laws and will treat the taxation of capital gains differently.
 Some countries waive capital gains tax for foreign investors, while others will take a portion of any profit made on an investment property.